 Diversified SCR by material risk category (per the SCR QRT) £000s £000s

-As at 31 December 2018 20003
+As at 31 December 2019 2018

-Counterparty risk 4,796 4,194
+Counterparty risk 2,635 4,796

-Operational risk 1,480 1,219
+Operational risk 1,530 1,480

-Diversification (1,220) (668)
+Diversification 823 (1,220)

-Total SCR 5,056 4,745
+Total SCR 4,988 5,056

 Each risk component includes the impact of diversification within that component.
 The SCR includes the impact of diversification between the risk categories.
+At YE19, there is less investment credit risk post dividend payment, reducing the overall counterparty risk and leading to a negative diversification benefit between counterparty and operational risks.